 Board and Executive Remuneration Survey: Snapshot

 Board remuneration: A little over a third of the ASX300 provided some increase to board fees.
 However, in some of the large financial institutions, there were reductions in board fees in response to the negative investor sentiment towards their remuneration programs in addition to strong public disengagement particularly in the wake of some highly publicised corporate scandals and instances of malpractice.

 The median increase in main board fees on a same-company basis for organisations which did provide one, being about a third of the total ASX300 sample, was observed to be 4% for both chair and members.

 Executive remuneration: The median same-incumbent salary movement for senior executives over a 12-month period was observed to be 2.4%.
 This represents the movement from FY19 to FY20, except where annual report disclosures were used to derive executive remuneration information.
 Median salary increase (fixed remuneration) for CEOs was recorded at a median of 1.8%.
 For the top ASX listed organisations, however the salary increases for CEOs were observed to be even more muted.
 The median CEO salary increase in the ASX50 was observed to be 0.2% while for the ASX51-100 it was 0.8%.

 Board composition: Overall female representation on boards was observed to be 29% in the survey.
 Industries including Retail, Healthcare and Social Assistance, and Financial and Insurance Services are trending ahead of the overall survey median of 29%.
-The Metals and Mining industry fares the worst with a median female representation of 20%.
+The Metals and Mining industry fares the worst with a median female representation of only 20% on boards.